ScottPlot/ScottPlot.NET/content/cookbook/5.0/index_.md

 <li><a href='/cookbook/5.0/Heatmap'>Heatmap</a> - Heatmaps display values from 2D data as an image with cells of different intensities</li>
 <li><a href='/cookbook/5.0/Images'>Images</a> - Images can be placed on plots in a variety of ways</li>
 <li><a href='/cookbook/5.0/LinePlot'>Line Plot</a> - Line plots can be placed on the plot in coordinate space using a Start, End, and an optional LineStyle.</li>
+<li><a href='/cookbook/5.0/LiveData'>Live Data</a> - Plottables like DataLogger and DataStreamer are designed for displaying datasets that change in real time.
+They have the ability to control axis limits to ensure the latest data is always in view.
+See the ScottPlot Demo for live example of these plot types.</li>
 <li><a href='/cookbook/5.0/Lollipop'>Lollipop Plot</a> - A lollipop chart is a variation of a bar chart that uses a line (stem) extending from a baseline to a marker (head) to represent data points.
 Lollipop highlight individual data points with less visual clutter than to traditional bar charts.</li>
 <li><a href='/cookbook/5.0/Marker'>Marker</a> - Markers can be placed on the plot in coordinate space.</li>
 <li><a href='/cookbook/5.0/Phasor'>Phasor Plot</a> - Phasor plots display vectors on a radial axis centered at the origin</li>